ur0n2/Github-Flavored-Markdown/README.md

 ## Practice to Markdown Syntax
 test
-:octocat: mean is related to official github
+ mean is related to official github

-Related to Best :thumbsup:
+Related to Best